Volunteering in Slovakia on lynx, wolf and bear - True white wilderness: Tracking lynx, wolf and bear in the Carpathian

 Katie Bunting, 32.

-“I loved working with people with different backgrounds and experiences, being challenged with long walks and navigating yourself – an unforgettable experience!”
+“I loved working with people with different backgrounds and experiences, being challenged with walks in the snowy mountains and navigating yourself – an unforgettable experience!”

 Tom Barratt, 35.

 "Really enjoyed the whole experience to volunteer with wolves and other exciting animals, and would not hesitate to sign up for another expedition in the future."

 Fiona Eccleston, 50.